 If you have just entered the world of esports betting you may have come across the term skinpay betting.
 This is not a term with which fans of mainstream sports betting are often familiar.
 Skipay betting is where you can use assets you have attained from gaming to place bets on esports tournaments.

-Here, we’ll take a closer look at Skinpay CSGO betting, Skinpay Dota 2 betting and other forms of esports betting using skins.
+Here, we’ll take a closer look at Skinpay for both CSGO betting and Dota 2 betting, and also for other forms of esports bets using skins.
 We’ll answer the question of is Skinpay legit or not, and where you can find esports bookmakers where you can use skins to bet on esports.
 We’ll also provide you with some information about what to do if you are betting and make a Skinpay error.
 Read on to find out more about skinpay betting and how to make it work for you.

 What is skin betting?

 So you have jumped into esports betting and you want to know all about Skinpay CSGO betting – where do you start?
 Well, defining skinpay betting is as good a place to start as any.
 Skin betting, or skin gambling as it is sometimes called, is when you use skins that you have collected from video games to bet on competitive esports.
 It is a concept that has only been around since 2013, after game developer Valve introduced a tradable skin system into its game Counter Strike: Global Offensive (CSGO).